-Due to the limited time and financial resources, the scope of this research was geographically limited to EIC customers in Addis Ababa.
+Due to limited time and financial resources, the scope of this research was geographically limited to Ethiopian Insurance Corporations customers in Addis Ababa on the five districts (eastern, western, northern southern and central).
 Conceptually, the effect of motor claims management process on customer satisfaction was only looked at from the perspective of motor insurance customers.
 Hence the scope was only limited to customers side and did look at it from the company's perspective.
 Further, only a quantitative survey was used as a data collection method and other methods like an interview or group discussion was not conducted.
-Data was also collected at one point in time hence a cross-sectional study.
+Data was collected from March 14 - 23, 2022 at the five districts located in Addis Ababa.